 - 1/2 cup water

 - 1 1/2 cups milk of choice

 - 2 cups old fashioned oats

-- Combine water and ground chia seeds and let sit for a couple minutes to create a gelatinous texture (this should mimic an egg-like consistency).
+Combine water and chia seeds in a small bowl and let sit for a 3-5 minutes to create a gelatinous texture (it should mimic an egg-like consistency).

 Mix together wet ingredients (pumpkin, milk of choice, chia mixture, maple syrup, and vanilla extract).

 Reserve 1-2 tbsp pumpkin seeds to sprinkle on top of the oatmeal bake.
 Add remainder of the pumpkin seeds along with the rest of the dry ingredients to the wet ingredients and stir.

 Pour into prepared baking pan and sprinkle reserved pumpkin seeds on top.

 Bake for 45-50 minutes or until center is set.

 Nutrition information will vary based on milk used (I calculated with unsweetened almond milk).